avsrma/LLM-based-AI-Assistant/README.md

-# AGI Voice Assistant
+# LLM-based Voice Assistant
-This is an Artificial General Intelligence based Voice Assistant.
+This is an AI Voice Assistant based on Large Language Models.
 A user can interact with the Voice Assistant in natural language, currently English.

 The implementation brings various deep learning models together:
 - Large Language Model (GPT-4 or Alpaca, can be chosen)